Joey Meneses Player Props: Nationals vs. Rockies

-The Washington Nationals and Joey Meneses, who went 2-for-3 with a double last time in action, battle Austin Gomber and the Colorado Rockies at Coors Field, Saturday at 8:10 PM ET.
+The Washington Nationals and Joey Meneses, who went 1-for-5 with a double last time out, battle Ryan Feltner and the Colorado Rockies at Coors Field, Sunday at 3:10 PM ET.

-He had two hits (going 2-for-3 with a double) in his most recent appearance against the Rockies.
+In his previous game he had a one-hit showing (1-for-5) against the Rockies.

 Joey Meneses Game Info & Props vs. the Rockies